DaNGoiz/DaNGoiz/README.md

 A long-time tabletop RPG player who once delved deep into COC and FU, and somehow got lost in the multiverse of D&D.
 I also love exploring VR and experimental projects — for instance, [*Meditation in the Backyard*](https://github.com/DaNGoiz/meditation-in-the-backyard) on Side Quest 3.

-I was a member of HKU Robocon Team.
+Previously a member of HKU Robocon Team.

+### 🧠 Tech Stack
+C# • Python • C++ • GLSL • Rust
+Unity • Godot • Bevy • Unreal • OpenGL

 ## Projects
 ### Games on Steam